wkipkemboi/wkipkemboi.github.io/README.md

    [Read the publication](https://doi.org/10.1007/s41651-023-00143-3)

 2. **Low-Cost Sensors and Multitemporal Remote Sensing for Operational Turbidity Monitoring in an East African Wetland Environment**
-   *Environmental Science and Pollution Research*, Under review
+   *Environmental Science and Pollution Research* [Read the publication](https://doi.org/10.1109/JSTARS.2024.3381756)

 3. **Using the SARIMA Model to Predict the Trends of Evapotranspiration and Runoff in the Muringato River Basin, Kenya**
    *Stochastic Environmental Research and Risk Assessment*, 2023